SoilChang/1718-s1/docs/lec8.md

 - *`noneMatch`* return true if none of the elements pass the given predicate.
 - *`allMatch`* return true if every element passes the given predicate.
-- *`anyMatch`* return true if no elements passes the given predicate.
+- *`anyMatch`* return true if any of  elements passes the given predicate.

 ### Example 1: Is this a prime?